 The biggest threat to a team or organization is complacency.
-The minute a team is okay with the status quo, all growth, innovation and improvement stops.
-One symptom of complacency is group think.
-This is when everyone sits in a meeting in silence and the robotic bobble-heads begin to bob with every agenda item.
-We’ve all been there… Since when did we define “working and playing well with others” as blind agreement and stifled voices?
+The minute a team is okay with the status quo, all growth, innovation, and improvement stops.
+One symptom of complacency is groupthink.
+This situation occurs when everyone sits in a meeting in silence, and the robotic bobble-heads begin to bob with every agenda item.
+We’ve all been there.
+Since when did we define “working and playing well with others” as blind agreement and stifled voices?

 So what started this erosion?
 To be blunt, lack of a leader.
-To keep teams and organizations engaged they must always be challenged and leaders must always challenge themselves.
-Team members are at their happiest, most productive and most engaged when leadership is demanding them to learn, stretch, grow everyday while reinforcing how their work is important to the organization, it’s customer and/or its employees.
+To keep teams and organizations engaged, they must always be challenged, and leaders must continually challenge themselves.
+Team members are at their happiest, most productive and most engaged when leadership is demanding them to learn, stretch, grow every day while reinforcing how their work is essential to the organization, the customer and its employees.
 This is the most important work a leader can do.

 How do we create a learning, growing, stretching and contributing culture?

 It starts with trust.
 The team must trust leadership first.
 This only comes from the leader being not just truthful but also being transparent.
-Trust starts not from strength but from vulnerability.
+Trust begins not from strength but vulnerability.
 Being vulnerable and allowing team members to be vulnerable is an important step to trust.
 The leader must then continually demonstrate trust for each team member.
-If you can’t do this you have the wrong people in the chair(s).
+If you can’t do this, you have the wrong people in the chair(s).

-It is very sad that our society and corporate norms seem to require leaders to be smarter and more perfect than their team.
-If two minds are better than one then a team of synchronized minds are infinitely better than one.
-How many times have we seen the biggest organizational failures come from bad judgement and direction from the leader.
-When a leader allows their own vulnerability to shine, the team is empowered to be part of the solution, not just part of the work.
+It is regrettable that our society and corporate norms seem to require leaders to be smarter and more perfect than their team.
+If two minds are better than one, then a team of synchronized minds is infinitely better than one.
+How many times have we seen the biggest organizational failures come from bad judgment and direction from the leader?
+When a leader allows their vulnerability to shine, the team is empowered to be part of the solution, not just part of the work.
 They are allowed to take ownership and pride in the solution.
-The vision of the “what” and the “why” is clearly the leader’s responsibility, but the “how” and often the “who” and “when” is often better defined by the team.
+The vision of the “what” and the “why” is the leader’s responsibility, but the “how” and often the “who” and “when” is often better defined by the team.
 They should be at the table because of the tactical expertise they possess and be acknowledged for this expertise.

-Once trust is established and the team empowered then the team needs to be challenged/encouraged to bring their expert voice to all conversations.
-But having these voices also brings a unique leadership challenge; encouraging, even fostering prickly conversations and then managing the passion that stems from prickliness… This is not an easy task and requires the leader to be a referee, a diplomat and a negotiator.
+Once trust is established, and the team empowered then the team needs to be challenged/encouraged to bring their expert voice to all conversations.
+But having these voices also brings a unique leadership challenge; encouraging, even fostering prickly conversations and then managing the passion that stems from prickliness.
+This work is not an easy task and requires the leader to be a referee, a diplomat, and a negotiator.
 To draw out the quiet experts and temper the dominant experts and at times to be very directive and decisive.
-This truly is hard work and a skill learned from practice.
+The effort is indeed is hard work, and skill learned from practice.